thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 * TOC
 {:toc}

-This guide will help you to deploy Thingsboard into cluster on Google Cloud Platform using [Kubernetes](https://kubernetes.io/).
+This guide will help you to deploy Thingsboard into a cluster on Google Cloud Platform using [Kubernetes](https://kubernetes.io/).

 ## Installation steps